By Susanna Kalnes, Senior Associate

 Lesson 2: Try to find comfort when you feel challenged

 One of the biggest principles of yoga is to try to find a sense of calm, even at times when your body is working hard to balance, hold, or contort in a challenging position.
 Throughout your career, whether you are in PR or another profession, challenges will arise.
 In PR, they tend to pop up, unannounced, in the form of a “fire drill” (hence the “Top 10” list).
 Yoga has taught me to keep my cool during those instances, so I can focus and set my intention on finding a solution, rather than panicking.
+I have seen a few people who get themselves detoxed at rehabs Orlando Florida take up Yoga as it helps them in controlling their mind and body, thus keeping their urges at bay.

 Lesson 3: Have compassion for yourself and others